-It's easy to make homemade Limoncello.
-All you need is four ingredients and time, with very little hands-on work.
+It's easy to make homemade Limoncello liqueur - all you need is four ingredients and time, with very little hands-on work.
 Intensely lemony and sweet, a little Limoncello goes a long way!

 Why this recipe works